dnmfarrell/berrybrew/README.md

     > berrybrew switch 5.30.0_64

-    Switched to 5.30.0_64, start a new terminal to use it.
+    Switched to 5.30.0_64, run `berrybrew-refresh` to use it.

 Start a new cmd.exe to use the new version: